KrishP147/basic-alarm-app/README.md

 - `#00ff88` - Clock color
 - `#ff6b6b` - Alarm color

-### Adding Features
-The modular JavaScript structure makes it easy to add new features:
 - Add new tabs by extending the `showTab()` function
 - Modify alarm logic in `checkAlarm()` and `triggerAlarm()`
 - Enhance styling in `style.css`